OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 1. Patch the anti reverse engineering functionality.
 Disable the unwanted behavior by patching the binary through usage of radare2/[iaito](https://github.com/radareorg/iaito "iaito") or Ghidra.
 2. Use Frida or Cydia Substrate to hook file system APIs on the Objective-C/Swift or native layers.
 Return a handle to the original file, not the modified file.

-Refer to the chapter ["Mobile App Tampering and Reverse Engineering"](0x04c-Tampering-and-Reverse-Engineering.md) for examples of patching and code injection.

 #### Frida Detection